ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

     * 8.2.1 If the queue is full, the last written value will be overwritten.
     * 8.2.2 The backend may fill a ChimeraTK::detail::DiscardValueException to the queue, which has the same effect on the application side as if no entry was filled to the queue. (*)
   * 8.3 Runtime errors like broken connections are reported by the backend by pushing ChimeraTK::runtime_error exceptions into the queue.
 The exception will then be obtained by the read operation in place of a value.
-  * 8.4 Due to the asynchronous nature, it is not possible to obtain a valid value before the first device-initiated transfer took place.
-    * Hint: Applications may use an accessor without AccessMode::wait_for_new_data to read the initial value after opening the device.
-  * 8.5 The backend ensures consistency of the value with the device, even if data loss may occur on the transport layer.
+  * 8.4 The backend ensures consistency of the value with the device, even if data loss may occur on the transport layer.
 If necessary, a heartbeat mechanism is implemented to correct any inconsistencies at regular intervals.
-  * 8.6 When open() is called on the backend(*), all accessors with AccessMode::wait_for_new_data must get an initial value via doReadTransferAsync() and treat it as if it would have been received.
+  * 8.5 When open() is successfully called on the backend, all accessors with AccessMode::wait_for_new_data must get an initial value via doReadTransferSynchronously() and treat it as if it would have been received.
-    * 8.6.1 An initial value must also be read when a TransferElement is created when the backend is already opened.
+    * 8.5.1 An initial value must also be send when a TransferElement is created while the backend is already opened.

-* 9. If one transfer element of a device has seen an exception, all other transfer elements must also throw exceptions until the backend has been recovered (*).
-As long a ChimeraTK::DeviceBackend::isFunctional() returns false, all transfer elements shall throw when a read/write operation is called.
+* 9. If one transfer element of a device has seen an exception, all other transfer elements of the same device must also be aware of this.
+   * 9.1 As soon as an exception has been seen in a transfer element the backend is informed if necessary (to perform 9.2.1)
+   * 9.2 TransferElements with wait_for_new_data == true
+    * 9.2.1 Exactly one ChimeraTK::runtime_error is pushed into the queue of *each* transfer elements of the backend with wait_for_new_data is true
+    * 9.2.2 No further data is pushed into the queue until open() has been called successfully in the backend
+    * 9.2.3 The first data on the queue after the exception is the initial value after re-opening the device as described in 8.5 (*)
+   * 9.3 TransferElements with wait_for_new_data == false
+     * 9.2.1 Each call to doReadTransferSynchonously() will throw a runtime error until open() has been called successfully.

 * 10. TransferGroup
   * 10.1 TransferGroups are only allowed for TransferElements without AccessMode::wait_for_new_data.